zstephens/telogator2/README.md

 * `supporting_reads` readnames of each read in the cluster

-## Telogator reference
+## Human subtelomere references

-The reference sequence used for telomere anchoring currently contains the first and last 500kb of sequences from the following T2T assemblies:
+The reference sequence used for telomere anchoring currently contains the first and last 500kb of each chromosome from the following T2T assemblies:

 * `T2T-chm13` - https://github.com/marbl/CHM13
 * `T2T-yao` - https://ngdc.cncb.ac.cn/bioproject/browse/PRJCA017932